Emergent Structured Representations Support Flexible In-Context Inference in Large Language Models: A Shared Conceptual Subspace Emerges during Inference

 To characterize the emergence of the representational structure of concepts, we first identified the primary subspace within each layer and compared their relative geometry.
 For a dataset of $n$ query concepts, let $\mathbf{X}_{\ell} \in \mathbb{R}^{n \times d}$ denote the centered matrix of hidden states at layer $\ell$.
 We applied singular value decomposition (SVD) to $\mathbf{X}_{\ell}$ and retained the top $k$ principal components that accounted for 95\% of the total variance.
 We then measured the overlap between layers $\ell$ and $\ell^{\prime}$ by the mean squared cosine of the principal angles $\{\theta_i\}_{i=1}^{k}$ between their respective subspaces: $\frac{1}{k}\sum_{i=1}^{k} \cos^{2}\! \theta_{i}$.
 This metric captures the extent to which variance-dominant directions are shared across layers, while remaining invariant to basis rotations within each subspace.

-Based on the layer-wise alignment patterns, we then employed generalized canonical correlation analysis (GCCA)~\citep{horst_generalized_1961, kettenring_canonical_1971} to isolate a shared conceptual subspace that persists across layers.
+Based on the layer-wise alignment patterns, we then employed generalized canonical correlation analysis (GCCA)~\citep{horst_generalized_1961, kettenring_canonical_1971} to isolate a shared subspace that persists across layers.
 Given hidden-state matrices $\{\mathbf{X}_{\ell}\}_{\ell \in \mathcal{L}}$ from a selected set of layers $\mathcal{L}$, GCCA seeks a common latent representation $\mathbf{G} \in \mathbb{R}^{n \times r}$ that maximizes the alignment across layers.
 Formally, we solve:

 where $\mathbf{W}_{\ell} \in \mathbb{R}^{d \times r}$ are layer-specific projection matrices, and $r$ is the dimensionality of the shared subspace.
-We determined $r$ using a non-parametric permutation test (Appendix~\ref{si:methods-gcca}), ensuring that the identified subspace captures genuine structural alignment rather than noise.
+We determined $r$ using a non-parametric permutation test (Appendix~\ref{si:methods-gcca}) to identify a subspace capturing structural alignment beyond noise.
+Alternative dimensionalities were also evaluated to confirm that the permutation-based choice was appropriate (Appendix~\ref{si:results-subspace-dim}).

 Finally, we looked into the internal structure of the identified shared subspace.
 Beyond GCCA alignment---measured as the average correlation between layer-wise projections onto the shared subspace---we employed two complementary measures to compare subspaces across contexts: (1) subspace overlap, quantified via principal-angle similarity between the projection matrices $\mathbf{W}_{\ell}$, and (2) representational similarity analysis (RSA), which compares the relational structure within each subspace by correlating their (dis)similarity matrices.
 Detailed definitions and implementation are provided in Appendix~\ref{si:methods-structure}.